patseev/traced/README.md

 When `Trace[F]` is in scope, you can create new spans and put arbitrary data into it via `put` method.
 Generally, in order to create a span, you need to have access either to the entry point of the trace, or to the parent span.
 This means that `F[_]: Trace` constraint makes us use something like `Kleisli[F, Span[F], *]` in run-time.
 You need to keep that in mind because this affects the wiring.
+You can check how it's being done in `Main.scala`.

 In this app, run-time effect of http layer is `Task`, while run-time effect of services is `Kleisli[Task, Span[Task], *]`.
 Http layer has access to the method that creates new traces (or continues the old ones, passed via http headers), and then